Gábor Bojár

 Gábor Bojár (born 27 March 1949) is a Hungarian entrepreneur and founder of Graphisoft, an AEC (architecture, engineering, and construction) CAD company.
 Graphisoft was acquired by German Nemetschek AG in 2007.

 In 1973 he received a degree in physics from Eötvös Loránd University.
 Bojár started his professional career at the state geophysics institute in the late 1970s.
-In 1980, when the institute stopped funding his modelling software, he left and began to work as a programmer abroad, together with his student colleague Ulrich Zimmer.
+In 1982 he left his job and founded Graphisoft with István Gábor Tari, an assistant professor at BME (Budapest University of Technology and Economics).

 Graphisoft

 Between 1982 and 2007, Bojár served as founder and president-CEO of Graphisoft.
-The company was launched in 1982, when Bojár and Zimmer developed software, assisting the Hungarian ministry of power in solving a major problem with the installation of a soviet nuclear power plant.
+The company was launched in 1982, when Bojár and Tari developed software, assisting the Hungarian ministry of power in solving a major problem with the installation of a soviet nuclear power plant.
 They used the geophysics institute's computers at night, solved the problem and were awarded $30,000 for their software's 300 engineering maps and drawings.

-Subsequently, the company re-wrote their software for Apple Lisa, which didn't succeed economically, but kept the company alive throughout the 1980s.
+Subsequently, the company re-wrote their software for Apple Lisa, which didn't succeed economically, but kept the company alive throughout the early 1980s.
 Bojár had to smuggle four Macintosh's into Hungary and was supported with cash by Steve Jobs, whom Bojár had first met in 1984.